 Some of the best know benefits of cover crops are their effects on the soil.
 When cover crops decay and leave behind organic matter, they act as a food source for earthworms and beneficial soil microorganism.
 Increased diversity of soil life usually leads to healthier soil and therefore healthier plants.

 Cover crops are often grown to improve the physical characteristics of the soil.
-Many cover crops, like buckwheat and oats, have very fine roots that are able to penetrate tough soils.
+Many cover crops, like buckwheat, oats, and crimson clover have very fine roots that are able to penetrate tough soils.
 They loosen the hard soil as they penetrate and when the roots die they leave behind looser soil and organic matter.

 Many times, cover crops are planted in fall and left for the winter.
 The mat of plants that are left behind help hold the soil in place and protect it from the potential ravages of winter and early spring weather.
 Their above ground parts, alive or dead, help hold snow and rain and allow it to penetrate more evenly, preventing excessive runoff and erosion.